About UK Fire Service Resources?

 - Keith Miller – Keith is a Watch Manager in Northern Ireland Fire and Rescue.
 Keith has been instrumental in the growth of the site and especially the forum since its inception.
 Keith’s knowledge is also vast and especially useful when it comes to discussing how Northern Ireland compares to the rest of the UK.

-- Mark Neville – Mark is an operational Watch Manger in Essex Fire and Rescue and has also been a long standing member of the site and forum.
+- Mark Nevill – Mark is an operational Watch Manger in Essex Fire and Rescue and has also been a long standing member of the site and forum.
 Mark’s knowledge of the retained duty system has helped many members who work or wish to work under the system.

-- Chris Wilson – Chris is a Watch Manager in London Fire Brigade and has also been with the site snd forum since the inception.
+- Chris Wilson – Chris is a Crew Manager in London Fire Brigade and has also been with the site snd forum since the inception.
 Chris has a vast knowledge both operationally and as an officer and is very well informed when it comes to union issues.
 Chris also ensures that the emotive topics are kept at the right level.

 We now average around 250,000 hits a month and hope you enjoy visiting the site and hope you continue to return, as and when you need any information.
 We welcome all members of the community, regardless of whether you are in the fire and rescue service or not.

 Please note that the site has no affiliation with any fire and rescue service and receives no financial support from any fire and rescue service, we simply fund the site through donations and subscriptions of our visitors and members.